 Making the Diagnosis

 If you think you have appendicitis, see a doctor immediately.
-Avoid laxatives because they can provoke immediate rupture.
+Avoid laxatives because they can cause your appendix to burst.

 Appendicitis is usually a clinical diagnosis and needs to be determined by a doctor.
 The doctor will perform a number of tests that may also provide information on the extent and location of inflammation.
 After a physical examination, a blood test may be done to check for infection.
 A doctor might also take a urine sample to rule out a urinary tract infection, because symptoms can be similar to those of appendicitis.